slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On luck and risk

 <!--
-> *"And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom."  -- Anais Nin*
-> *"Are you placing enough interesting, freakish, long shot, weirdo bets?"  -- Tom Peters*
-> *"Only those who will risk going too far can possibly find out how far it is possible to go."  -- T.S.
-Eliot*
-> *"People who don't take risks generally make about two big mistakes a year.
-People who do take risks generally make about two big mistakes a year."  -- Peter Drucker*
-> *"The quality of your life is in direct proportion to the amount of uncertainty you can comfortably deal with." - - Tony Robbins*
+> *"The quality of your life is in direct proportion to the amount of uncertainty you can comfortably deal with." -- Tony Robbins*
-> *"To dare is to lose one's footing momentarily.
-To not dare is to lose oneself."  -- Soren Kierkegaard*
-> *"Opportunity dances with those on the dance floor."  -- Anonymous*
 > *"We all have enough strength to endure the misfortunes of other people."  -- François de La Rochefoucauld*
 > *"I naufraghi prima o poi finiscono per incontrarsi."  -- M. Vázquez Montalban* -->